telerik/kendo-react-layout/docs/index.md

 The Kendo UI TabStrip displays a collection of tabs with associated content, which allow the user to open many pages inside a single window.
 Each tab represents a separate location and by selecting a particular tab, the user navigates between the tab pages.

 The Kendo UI PanelBar displays hierarchical data as multi-level, expandable content.
-It is designed as a stateless component, which means that to store its state and configuration options, you should use a high-order component.
+It is designed as a stateless component - to store its state and configuration options, wrap it up in a high-order component.

 ## Suggested Links